zuozhenggh/learning-library/data-management-library/database/2-day dba-livelabs/install_and_create_db/db_advanced_installation_dbca/create_db_adv.md

 Estimated Lab Time: 10 minutes

-### Objectives

-    Create an HA Hadoop cluster using BDS and OCI.
-    Monitor the cluster creation.

-### What Do You Need?

-This lab assumes that you have successfully completed Lab 1: Setup the BDS Environment in the Contents menu.

 ## **STEP 1**: Create a Container Database

 1. Log on to your computer as a member of the administrative group that is authorized to install Oracle Database software and create a database.